Color theory is both the science and art of using color.

 That initial study showed it could be used to increase or decrease appetite, calm down customers, enhance mood or even reduce someone’s perception of waiting time.

 Those were only a few notable findings, so it shows how effective the use of a brand’s colors truly is.
-There are several ways to consider how to use color in your branding or marketing.
+There are several ways to consider using color in your branding or marketing.

-If you’re at a loss at where to begin, look into a reputable company to help you.
+If you’re at a loss for where to begin, look for a reputable company to help you.

 If there’s one thing you’re going to invest in for your company, it should be the look and feel of your brand.

-If you want to successfully connect with your customers and make them feel a certain type of way, you have to consider the colors behind your brand.
+If you want to successfully connect with your customers and make them feel a certain way, you must consider the colors behind your brand.

 We’re listening.